gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

    For regular stores this is only an issue with transmit-complete.
 We currently achieve this by doing a regular GET after every PUT.
-If tasks are bound to transmit endpoints we could instead record which remote nodes we've done PUTs to and wait to do the GETs until just before the child task(s) is/are created.
+If tasks are bound to transmit endpoints we could instead record which target nodes we've done PUTs to and wait to do the GETs until just before the child task(s) is/are created.
 We already have a hook for this via the `chpl_rmem_consist_*()` functions, but the compiler currently only adds calls to those only with remote caching enabled.